 And finally, we have this scary looking guy – the massage stick.
 There are lots of these on the market (mine came from Shopper’s Drug Mart), some have spines, some have bumps, some are smooth.
 Really you can find one to suit whatever level of release you want (the bumpy and spiny ones dig a little deeper so can get you a better release).

 There you have my top 5 at-home myofascial release tools/kits.
-If you are brand new to myofascial release and need some help figuring out what to do with a foam roller, here is a great routine from Tone It Up to give you some hints – enjoy!
+If you are brand new to myofascial release and need some help figuring out what to do with a foam roller, here are a couple of videos I’ve made using some of the tools listed above that might be helpful!

 Disclosure: This post contains affiliate links.
 When a purchase is made through one of these links you are helping to support Confessions of a Fitness Instructor – thank you!